Gambling Online 101

 - 3Learn the permutation formulas to calculate ticket costs before you bet, not after

-- 4Carryover Pick 4/Pick 6 pools can create genuine positive expected value opportunities — the only scenario in horse racing where the math favors the bettor
+- 4Carryover Pick 4/Pick 6 pools can create genuine positive expected value opportunities when the carryover money is large enough relative to fresh money and takeout

 - 5Allocate exotic wagers as a percentage of your daily budget, not your total bankroll — the variance demands discipline